 Walk-Up São Jorge Castle

 One of the city’s symbols, the ancient São Jorge castle, dates back to the fifth century and has been embellished and cherished throughout the eras.
-The walk up the castle is a lovely experience in itself, offering infinite opportunities to stop to take in the view and maybe some pictures—not to mention it’s good cardio!
-The best scenic route starts at Beco Dos Froís, and it is easy to follow.
-Once you arrive at the summit, you’ll be able to visit the castle (admission is €8.5) and observe an even more breath-taking view!
+The walk up the castle is a lovely experience, offering infinite opportunities to stop to take in the view and maybe some pictures—not to mention it’s good cardio!
+The best scenic route starts at Beco Dos Froís and is easy to follow.
+Once you arrive at the summit, you’ll be able to visit the castle (admission is €8.5) and observe an even more breathtaking view!
 There’s also a small quiosque for a scenic pit stop for food and drinks.

 Stop At the Miradouro de Santa Luzia

 Miradouro de Santa Luzia has a privileged view over Alfama and an even better over the Tagus river.
 Stop and admire the stunning azulejo murals, which have survived the test of time.
 One of them represents Terreiro do Paço before the 1755 earthquake.
 Another, the Christian attack on São Jorge Castle, very close to the lookout.
 The miradouro is free and open 24 hours, so why not buy a bottle of wine and enjoy an epic sunset before heading out on the town.

 Connecting Martim Moniz with Campo Ourique, Tram 28 offers a delightful alternative to expensive hop-on-hop-off tours.
 For €2.90, you will be able to take a ride across Alfama on the most traditional means of transportation you could find in Portugal: the yellow tramway.
 This route will take you through a maze of narrow alleys, giving you a peek into the most authentic areas in the city.

 Visit the Sé Cathedral & Church of Santo António de Lisboa